gdejohn/monty/README.md

-# eevee
+# monty

-**eevee** is a Java 11 library for calculating equity and expected value in Texas hold 'em via parallel Monte Carlo simulation.
+**monty** is a Java 11 library for calculating equity and expected value in Texas hold 'em via parallel Monte Carlo simulation.

 Example usage: